 - Tokubetsu Honjozo food pairings: Pair Tokubetsu Honjozo sakes with salty soups, stews and ramen bowls.
 It also makes a good companion to spicier dishes like chilis, curries and jerk chicken.

 In taste, body and aroma, Ginjo sake is a breath of fresh air.

 Few sakes present the fragrant, bright but approachable layerings of fruit with florals and acidity.
 Top-shelf Ginjo brands in particular balance this elegant trio by adding jozo alcohol.
 Deepened by that alcohol, Ginjo often offers an elegant array of tart, sugar and bread notes without veering too heavy or acidic.
 The 60% or less polished rice mash used as its base helps ground this grade's light mouthfeel and body, with sips that fade into a smooth finish.

-To experience Ginjo-grade sake at its best, serve chilled or room temperature — particularly to reap its full floral bouquet.
+To experience Ginjo-grade sake at its best, serve chilled or at room temperature — particularly to reap its full floral bouquet.

 - Ginjo food pairings: Ginjo-type sake can pair widely with light and mild foods.

-Many brewmasters seek to harness those intense ginjoka aromas with their Diaginjo blends.
+Many brewmasters seek to harness those intense ginjoka aromas with their Daiginjo blends.
 Perfumed notes on the nose easily complement the fruity and even jammy flavors brought out by drinking this particular grade of sake, emphasized when brewer's alcohol is added to the finely trimmed fermented rice mash.

 Additional Sake Terms and Classifications